 If you are enrolled in Medicare Part B, 80% of the cost for chiropractic care will be covered by Medicare.
 If you have the Original Medicare and don’t have any other additional insurance, you’re responsible for paying your Part B deductible.
 As well as a 20% coinsurance for your appointments.

-You may also be required to pay for any additional tests that are ordered by your chiropractic physician.
+There may be a requirement to pay for any additional tests by your chiropractic physician.
 This can include, x-rays, any extra physical or massage therapy, and even, coincidentally, acupuncture.
 The specific amount of money owed will depend on several factors, including:

 - Any other insurance you have.